 - Springfield – $82,950 annually, 39.88 hourly

-As an SLP in Illinois you’ll also find you’re in good company.
-From all states Illinois is home to the fourth-largest number of SLPs in the nation: 8,260 professionals.
-And Chicago is a corollary: it’s home to the second-highest amount of SLPs of all cities in the nation – 6,490 professionals.
+As an SLP in Illinois you’ll also find you’re in good, or at least plentiful, company.
+Illinois is home to the fourth-largest number of SLPs in the nation: 8,260 professionals.
+Chicago continues the trend on the major urban area level: it’s home to the second-highest amount of SLPs of all cities in the nation – 6,490 professionals.

 When it comes to job growth, the outlook is more than rosy.
 Over the decade leading up to 2030 Illinois is projected to add 640 SLP jobs to the market every year!